Neusiok Trail: History

+The trail is the longest continuous hiking trail in Eastern North Carolina other than the MST which links together many pre-existing hiking trails (including the Neusiok) together.
+The Neusiok was included in the MST shortly after its creation by the North Carolina General Assembly on August 2, 2000.

 Hiking the trail

 Hiking is best from October through March when the brush is thinnest and insects and snakes are sparse.
 The trail crosses several roads, so the trail can be shortened to suit a hiker's tastes.
 The trail crosses many wet areas, and despite a number of bridges and boardwalks, hikers may still need to wiktionary:wade through water.
-The trail can be hiked in one day, in about 7-10 hours, depending on the hiker's pace and conditioning.
+The trail can be hiked in one day, in about 7–10 hours, depending on the hiker's pace and conditioning.
 Wear comfortable shoes and clothing.
 Take at least two liters of water and snacks.
 Carry a rain jacket.

 Navigation

 The trail is marked by rectangular aluminum tags that are undamaged by regular prescribed burning.
 The trail is also marked in places with Mountains-to-Sea Trail signs, as well as the MST's white, circle blazes.

 Lodging and camping

 Hikers may camp anywhere along the trail; however, three trail shelters offer a dry refuge: